gwuniversity/attack_range/docs/source/Attack_Range_Config.md

   # Define the hostname for the Windows Server.

   windows_image: "windows-server-2019"
   # Name of the image of the Windows Server.
-  # allowd values: windows-server-2016, windows-server-2019, windows-server-2022
+  # allowed values: windows-server-2016, windows-server-2019, windows-server-2022

   create_domain: "0"
   # Create Domain will turn this Windows Server into a Domain Controller.
 Enable by setting this to 1.